24GUNV/LicensePlateDetector/README.md

 ## General Information

-I trained a TensorFlow Lite model to detect and place a bounding box on license plates.
-Then applied Pytesseract in order to get the text from the image.
+The project involves training a TensorFlow Lite model to detect license plates and apply bounding boxes to them.
+The captured images are then processed using Pytesseract to extract the text from the license plates.

 ## Technologies Used

+The License Plate Detector utilizes the following technologies:

 - Tensorflow Lite
 - Pytesseract

 ## Features

+The License Plate Detector offers the following features:

 - Detect and apply bounding box on license plate
 - Somewhat get text from image